-- □ If you drop a solid object or any liquid onto your computer, shut down the computer, unplug it, and remove the battery pack.
-You may want to have the computer checked by qualified personnel before operating it again. - Do not drop your computer or place any objects on top of the computer. - Do not place your computer in a location subject to: - Heat sources, such as radiators or air ducts - Direct sunlight - Excessive dust - Moisture or rain - Mechanical vibration or shock - □ Strong magnets or speakers that are not magnetically shielded - □ Ambient temperature of more than 35°C or less than 5°C - High humidity - Do not place electronic equipment near your computer.
-The electromagnetic field of the equipment may cause the computer to malfunction. - Do not use your computer without installing the battery pack as it may cause the computer to malfunction. - □ Your computer uses high-frequency radio signals and may cause interference to radio or TV reception.
-If this occurs, move the computer a suitable distance away from the radio or TV. - Do not use cut or damaged connection cables.
+u pack.
+You may want to have the computer checked by qualified personnel before operating it again.
+Do not drop your computer or place any objects on top of the computer. ☐ Do not place your computer in a location subject to: Heat sources, such as radiators or air ducts Direct sunlight Excessive dust Moisture or rain Mechanical vibration or shock Strong magnets or speakers that are not magnetically shielded Ambient temperature of more than 35°C or less than 5°C High humidity not place electronic equipment near your computer.
+The electromagnetic field of the equipment may cause the nputer to malfunction.
+Do not use your computer without installing the battery pack as it may cause the computer to malfunction. ur computer uses high-frequency radio signals and may cause interference to radio or TV reception.
+If this occurs, move computer a suitable distance away from the radio or TV.
+Do not use cut or damaged connection cables.

-- If your computer is brought directly from a cold location to a warm one, moisture may condense inside the computer.
+- ☐ If your computer is brought directly from a cold location to a warm one, moisture may condense inside the computer.
 In such a case, allow at least one hour before turning on the computer.
 If any problems occur, unplug the computer and contact an authorized Sony service/support center.
-To find the nearest center or agent, see Finding More about Your VAIO Computer (page 5). - □ To avoid losing data when your computer is damaged, back up your data regularly. - Do not exert pressure on the LCD screen or its edges when opening the LCD screen lid or lifting your computer.
+To find the nearest center or agent, see Finding More about Your VAIO Computer (page 5). - To avoid losing data when your computer is damaged, back up your data regularly. - Do not exert pressure on the LCD screen or its edges when opening the LCD screen lid or lifting your computer.
 The LCD screen may be sensitive to pressure or added stress, and exerting pressure may damage the screen or cause it to malfunction.
 To open the computer, hold the base with one hand and gently lift the LCD screen lid with the other.
 To carry the computer with the lid open, be sure to hold the computer with both hands.

-□ Use a carrying case specially designed to carry your computer.
+Use a carrying case specially designed to carry your computer.